nsrr/heartbeat-documentation/pages/manuals/endothelial-function/3-03-04-02-preparation-guidelines.md

 * Before starting the test, ask the subject if he needs to use the restroom.
-* Loosen or remove any clothing with tight fitting sleeves and remove any heavy clothing
+* Loosen or remove any clothing with tight fitting sleeves and remove any heavy clothing.
-* Ask the subject to lay down on his back in a comfortable position
+* Ask the subject to lay down on his back in a comfortable position.
 * Identify the best finger on each hand for testing-use the index fingers when possible.
 Avoid fingers with clear deformities.
 Use the same finger on each hand.
 Any finger can be used other than the thumb.
-* Ensure that fingernails on the fingers to be tested are short and trim if they protrude more than 1/6 inch (4 mm from the tip of the finger)
+* Ensure that fingernails on the fingers to be tested are short and trim if they protrude more than 1/6 inch (4 mm from the tip of the finger).
-* Have the participant remove all jewelry, watches, etc. and place in a secure location
+* Have the participant remove all jewelry, watches, etc. and place in a secure location.

 <div class="center">